 Having continuous coverage ensures you have access to care when you need it and protects you from unexpected healthcare costs, among other benefits.
-Starting in 2020, having health coverage also helps you avoid the California tax penalty.
+Having health coverage also helps you avoid the California tax penalty.

-In other words, if you do not have health coverage for 2020, you may have to pay more in taxes in 2021.
+In other words, if you do not have health coverage, you may have to pay more in taxes.

-California enacted legislation to restore the individual mandate and tax penalty for 2020.
-Those who choose to go without coverage in 2020 may be subject to a penalty as part of their annual state tax filing if they have access to affordable coverage within the cost limitations set by the state.
-There can be penalties of up to nearly $2,100 per family, which is based on 2.5 percent of household income or a minimum of $695 per adult, whichever is greater.
+California enacted legislation to restore the individual mandate and tax penalty starting in 2020.
+Those who choose to go without coverage may be subject to a penalty as part of their annual state tax filing if they have access to affordable coverage within the cost limitations set by the state.
+There can be penalties of up to nearly $2,100 per family, which is based on 2.5 percent of household income or a minimum of $750 per adult, whichever is greater.
 The California Franchise Tax Board, which administers the state mandate, will assess the penalties for the 2020 coverage year when consumers file their taxes in 2021.